MMMzzz255/ELEC0138_Group9_24-25/README.md

 │   └── testing/            # Phishing test cases
 ```

+Testing
 - DDOS Defense Testing:
   - Use testing_ddos.py to create the test cases for DDoS detection.
   The test cases are generated based on the dataset in the data folder.
+- Phishing Defense Testing:
+  - Testcase is given in the testing folder (exmaple.md)

+- Result
+  - Result of the model are in the result folder it can be used to compare the performance of the SVM and Random Forest model.

+- Retrain Model
+  - If you wish to retrain the model, you can use the training_ddos.py file but you will need to download the
+  dataset (CIC-DDoS2019) and place the dataset in data.py.
+  Files including the preprocess python file and the training python file are included in the project folder.